PavelManolache/webStore/README.md

 ## Project Setup

-At the moment there is only a bare minimum of front-end Go to front-end with:
+At the moment there is only a bare minimum of front-end , go to front-end with:

 ```sh
 cd front-end